Sophomore Internship Program with Computers For Children

 - Student meets with SHIP coordinator in Career Services prior to starting internship

-- NOTE: Student must be chosen for internship/placement by Computers For Children.
-Career Services cannot guarantee a placement
+- NOTE: Student must be chosen for internship/placement by Computers For Children or other approved non-profit agencies.

 - Application deadline is the first day of classes each semester!